ropensci-archive/bomrang/inst/paper/paper.md

 rarely changing.
 Functionality for automated downloading and importing of satellite imagery is provided by the `get_satellite_imagery()` function.
-A helper function, `get_available_imagery()`, returns values of currently available satelite imagery for download.
+A helper function, `get_available_imagery()`, returns values of currently available satellite imagery for download.
 The data have applications in applied meteorology and agricultural meteorology and agricultural and environmental modelling.